Configure Office 365 Groups with on-premises Exchange hybrid

 On the Optional features page, verify that the options you previously configured are still selected.
 The most commonly-selected options are Exchange hybrid and Password hash synchronization.

-Select Group writeback and then click Next.
+Select Group writeback (Preview) and then click Next.

 On the Writeback page, select an Active Directory organizational unit (OU) to store objects that are synchronized from Office 365 to your on-premises organization, and then click Next.